U.S. eyes new ways to prepare and win future war in space

 Hyten and other leaders challenged business executives at the annual Space Symposium conference in Colorado Springs to develop ways to automate flight safety for rockets, set up a common ground system to track, communicate with and control satellites, and continue cutting costs of multibillion-dollar systems.

-He said increasing competition and mounting budget pressures had already prompted big players like Lockheed Martin Corp, Boeing Co and Northrop Grumman Corp to lower costs, embrace emerging technologies such as 3D printing, and adopt commercial business practices.
+He said increasing competition and mounting budget pressures had already prompted big players like Lockheed Martin Corp (LMT.N), Boeing Co (BA.N) and Northrop Grumman Corp (NOC.N) to lower costs, embrace emerging technologies such as 3D printing, and adopt commercial business practices.

 The expected certification of privately-held launch provider Space Exploration Technologies Inc, or SpaceX, to compete for government satellite launches had also triggered "huge, positive changes" at United Launch Alliance, a joint venture owned by Lockheed and Boeing that has been the sole provider, he said.